ConductionNL/waardepapieren/SECURITY.md

 ## Containers

 ## Deployment Clusters
+It is best practise to run Common Ground components on clusters that comply to [haven](https://haven.commonground.nu).
+This means compliancy to the best practices for information security, both by industry standards as governmental standards.

 ## Authentication versus Authorization (Better known as access)
 At this moment the component is protected using a general API key, which is set in the APP_COMMONGROUND_KEY and APP_APPLICATION_KEY in the .env-file, hence in security.commongroundKey and security.applicationKey.